Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 given seasonality and revenue mix, commercial cloud gross margin will experience quarterly variability.

 Cloud migrations, deployments and new scenarios are driving greater customer usage.
-We will increase our capital
+We will increase our capital investment

 At the company level, our gross margin percentage should decline about a point in FY18 with increasing cloud revenue